What is Skinny Fat?

 What Causes Skinny Fat?

-Here is Christian Bale, genetically blessed with a Standard Body Type One, after extreme weight loss for a movie role including obvious lost muscle mass:
+For example, here is Christian Bale, genetically blessed with a Standard Body Type One, after extreme weight loss for a movie role including obvious lost muscle mass tissue:

 Christian Bale, Standard Body Type One (BT1)